SGT-Winters/OS-3502-Assigments/README.md

 * Measure performance impact of synchronization

 #### Approach
-Simulated a multi-threaded banking system that addes the proper synchronization using mutex locks.
-Phase 2 implements the locks to prevent mutiple threads from modifying the account at the same time.
+Simulated a multi-threaded banking system that addesses the proper synchronization using mutex locks.
+Phase 2 implements the locks to prevent multiple threads from modifying the account at the same time.
 This ensures that the balance remains consistent and prevents any race conditions.
 The program also records the start time and end time between transactions and gives the total time taken for all transactions.